winitzki/scall/README.md

 - [x] Print Dhall values using the standard Dhall syntax.

 - [x] Export Dhall values to Yaml for most of the relevant types (numbers, strings, Booleans, lists, records).
-Limited to a single Yaml document.

-## Roadmap for future developments
+## Ideas for future developments

 1. Implement automatic type inference for certain solvable cases.
 Omit type annotations from lambdas and omit
    parentheses: `\x -> x + 1` should be sufficient for simple cases.
 Omit the type argument from curried functions if